 Functional gastrointestinal disorders include Irritable Bowel Syndrome (IBS).
 It’s a combination of symptoms in the intestines that are often present together.
 The symptoms vary in severity, and duration differs from person to person.

 What are the types of irritable bowel syndrome?

 IBS symptoms and major causes of discomfort can vary.
 There are four types of them, but three of them are more common.
 They include:

 This is irritable bowel syndrome, with diarrhea as the leading case.

 Irritable bowel syndrome with constipation.

-Certain tests can be carried out but they do not diagnose IBS directly, rather they seek out signs that can be related to IBS.
+Certain tests can be carried out, but they do not diagnose IBS directly; rather, they seek out signs that can be related to IBS.
 These tests include:

-- Stool tests for microbes infections
+- Stool tests for microbe infections

 - Tests for food allergies and diseases